OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Handling Money
 Chapter funds should be used for your chapter and must be spent in line with the OWASP Foundation purpose, goals, principles, and code of ethics.
 Accordingly, chapter finances should be handled in a transparent manner as described in Chapter 2

 A chapter should have a treasurer who is in charge of money.
-This person can be (and often is) the leader.
-His/her name should be communicated to the Community Manager so we can update our official records.
+This person can be (and often is) the leader. their name should be communicated to the Community Manager so we can update our official records.
 Some key guidelines about managing your chapter budget:
 - Any Chapter which has a $0 or low bank account can ask for a grant.
 The funding request must include specifically what you wish to spend the money on.
 Any amount in your chapter account will first be subtracted from the request.
 For example, if you ask for $100 to pay for refreshments but have $40 in your account, we may give you a grant of $60.
 Needing a grant does not guarantee the OWASP Foundation will provide a grant.
 Pre-approval is required to ensure an expense is covered, especially if there's a chance of it exceeding a chapters's total funds.
 - Any Chapter with more than $5,000 at the end of the year must submit a budget for the use of these monies or risk the surplus being put in the general outreach fund
 - Some ways of using funds require prior approval (see below).